Over 100 years of leading, defending and enriching Jewish life on campus

 - Raise the profile and activities of UJS both on campus and online.

-- Working closely with different teams within UJS whether that be Finance, Operations, Programmes, Communications or Campaigns.
+- Work closely with different teams within UJS (Finance, Operations, Programmes, Communications or Campaigns).

-- Utilise social media for regular online engagement of students, as well as writing and sourcing blogs and articles.
+- Utilise social media for regular online engagement as well as writing and sourcing blogs and articles.

 - Participate in and attend weekly meetings and team days.

-If you would like to discuss your application further or have any questions please contact Emma on [email protected] .
-Please note that your application is confidential and that Nina Freeman (President Elect), Arieh Miller (CEO) and Emma Senitt (Operations & People Manager) will be reviewing applications.
+If you would like to discuss your application further or have any questions, please contact Emma on [email protected] .
+Please note that your application is confidential and that Joel Rosen (President 2022-23), Arieh Miller (CEO) and Emma Senitt (Operations & People Manager) will be reviewing applications.

 - UJS Website